Run Walk Marathon Training Guide: The Jeff Galloway Method Explained

 The results are achieved by strategically increasing and improving, rather than Forrest Gump’s, “I just felt like running.”

 Every runner is different.
-You’ll need to adjust your time limits for running and walking based on your own sweet spot.
+You’ll need to adjust the period of time you spend running and walking in your workouts, based on your sweet spot.

 Don’t quit running too soon just because you’re tired, but don’t overdo it.
 Set your time for different amounts.
 Test them out.
 See what works for you, based on trial and error.